 We work together on board as a non-hierarchical micro-community, with decisions discussed openly with peaceful respect between us, and agreed by consensus.
 There will naturally be different levels of information about some subjects – difference in level of information implies only difference in level of information, not hierarchy.

-The single exception to this model is when there is a significant risk to ourselves or to the boat.
+The single exception to this approach is when there is a significant risk to ourselves or to the boat.
 In that instance I reserve the right to take control and direct activities, and would appreciate your diligent cooperation in such a circumstance.
-In eight years and 40,000 nautical miles of cruising this situation has occurred once, and I hope it will not occur again.
+In ten years and 50,000 nautical miles of cruising this situation has occurred twice, and I hope it will not occur again.

 Atmosphere, Consent and Respect

 The atmosphere on Otra Vida is the atmosphere that we co-create.
 I prefer the atmosphere to be free, open, loving, light, respectful and supportive.
 We should all feel safe and supported, and be able to express ourselves openly without fear.
-If issues arise we will discuss them openly as a group and attempt to resolve them together.
+When issues arise we discuss them openly as a group and resolve them together, often using a talking stick circle.

 Health – Physical and Mental